stigrune/PetStoreOpenAPIReference/readme.md

-# Testing "Add new OpenAPI service refernece #
+# Testing "Add new OpenAPI service reference #

 My test project for blogpost <https://stigrune.dev/posts/adding-new-OpenAPI-service-references-to-Core-projects>

 I also added a ClientBase that adds a Bearer token to the HttpRequestMessage